Empirical Framework for Cournot Oligopoly with Private Information: Estimation

 \subsection{Monte Carlo Experiments}

-In this section, we present the estimation results using simulated data to assess the finite-sample performance of our estimator.
-We consider ${\mathcal I}=20$ firms, and classify each of them into two groups, so that there are ten firms in each group.
-The groups differ in terms of their cost distributions.
-In particular, we set group 1 firms costs to be $V \sim 5\times ( \mathrm{Beta}^{\dagger}(0.6 ,0.6) + 1)$, and group 2 costs to be $V \sim 5\times ( \mathrm{Beta}^{\dagger}(0.8 ,0.9) + 1)$, where $\mathrm{Beta}^{\dagger}(\cdot,\cdot)$ is Beta distribution truncated at $[0.025,0.975]$.\footnote{We use a truncated Beta to guarantee a finite log-likelihood function across all the numerical simulations.} We assume that the classification of the firms to their types is known and fixed.
-Let the demand and cost parameters as $\beta=0.5$ and $\lambda=0.03$, respectively.
+In this section, we present estimation results using simulated data to assess the finite-sample performance of our estimator.
+In light of our empirical application, we consider ${\mathcal I}=20$ firms and divide them into six groups, each with a different cost distribution.
+In particular, for group $g=1,\ldots 6$, the private cost shocks $V \sim 5\times ( \mathrm{Beta}^{\dagger}(a_g ,b_g) + 1)$, where $\mathrm{Beta}^{\dagger}(a_g ,b_g)$ is Beta distribution with parameters $(a_g ,b_g)$, see the second column of Table \ref{table:mc}, truncated at $[0.025,0.975]$.
+We assume that the firms' groups are common knowledge and held fixed.